-- Submit a letter to the dean of GSAS that indicates all the steps they will take, with a timetable, to distribute, defend, and deposit the dissertation in at most two additional semesters of candidacy.
+- Submit a letter to the Dean of GSAS that indicates all the steps that they will take, with a timetable, to distribute, defend, and deposit the dissertation in at most two additional semesters of candidacy.

 - Submit to the sponsor all chapters and materials produced to date on the dissertation, as well as a copy of the timetable referenced above.
 After examining the materials, the sponsor should write a letter to GSAS that evaluates the materials received, and that endorses as feasible the timetable provided.

 GSAS will review the request and determine either that a) the student be allowed to remain a degree candidate as a registered student for at most two additional semesters; or that b) the student not be allowed to continue as a degree candidate.
-If the extension is granted but the student does not complete all requirements for the PhD or DMA, including the deposit of the dissertation, by the stipulated date, the student will no longer be considered to be a doctoral degree candidate by GSAS.
+There are no further possibilities of appeal beyond the Dean of GSAS.
+If the appeal is granted, but the student does not complete all requirements for the doctoral degree, including the deposit of the dissertation by the stipulated date, the student will no longer be considered to be a doctoral degree candidate by GSAS.